 T.B.
-Walker Chair in the Natural & Behavioral Sciences, Distinguished Professor J. Schloss Professors S. Julio, E. McQuade Associate Professors B. Horvath, A. Sparkman (chair) Assistant Professor Y. Lu
+Walker Chair of the Natural & Behavioral Sciences, Distinguished Professor J. Schloss Professors S. Julio, E. McQuade Associate Professors B. Horvath, A. Sparkman (chair) Assistant Professors Y. Lu, L. Schultheis

 Description of the Major.
 The Biology major at Westmont equips students for the rewarding and challenging professions related to laboratory, environmental, and medical studies.
 It also cultivates the knowledgeable care and appreciation of the living world as a means of developing a fuller appreciation of God.